MattMS/my-thoughts/on/coffeescript_style/README.md

 Since CoffeeScript uses indentation for scope, it is important to use the same type through a file.

-[I prefer tabs over spaces](../tabs_vs_spaces/) for the various reasons I mention on the linked page.
+I prefer [tabs over spaces](../tabs_vs_spaces/) for the various reasons on the linked page.

-I know that many people prefer to use 2 spaces for indentation, but I find this difficult to match up blocks of code where the indentation varies across many lines.
+I know that many people prefer to use 2 spaces for indentation, but I find this difficult to visually match up blocks of code that extend over many lines.

 ## Spaces